 - A visit to Akrotiri archaeological site to get a taste of how Santorinians lived during the 5th millennium BC.
 It is probably the oldest civilization you will get to see in your lifetime.
 The admission fee is 14€ and it includes visits to most of the island’s museums.

 - A wine tour.
 Do I really need to sell you on that?
 Imagine cool cellars and tingling tastes, that should do the trick!

-Mykonos is one of the most evolved places in Greece.
+Mykonos is one of the most evolved places in Greece, one of the most fun countries to learn about.
 If an island could be named smart this would be it.
 There is nothing static and nothing stays the same for long in Mykonos.
 You need to visit this trendsetter island and have a taste of what it offers.

 Is it a wild nightlife you are after?
 Look no more!
 With the myriads of nightclubs and bars, this is the place to be!
 It’s safe to say that Mykonos never sleeps (at night!).

 The accommodation facilities are some of the best in Europe with high-end villas and luxury hotels.

 The food is to die for and the beaches vibrate from famous DJ’s music 24/7.
 What more could you ask for?